-We ask you to wear a helmet for safety.
+We ask you to wear a helmet for your safety.
 We include helmets free of charge for those who rent our bikes.
 Please note that you cannot rent our bikes if you won’t wear a helmet.

 What items can be rented?

 Keys, lights, helmets are free to borrow.
-There are also saddle cushion covers, simple fenders, and smartphone holders (300 yen for each item).
-Please inquire at reception.
+There are also saddle cushion covers, simple fenders, gloves, etc. Please refer to Options.

 My hips tend to get sore from cycling.
 What can I do about that?

 Bicycle wear with pads on the back are sold at most sports stores, and of course the internet.
-We also sell these at our shop!
 Additionally, we also offer saddle cushion covers as a rental option (300 yen).

 I would also like to travel as light as possible.